 Deadline for abstract submission: 15 June 2023

 The relationship of women with water is deep, flowing among and between cultures as disparate as the Anishnaabeg of eastern Canada, the Celtic people of Europe, and the Ashanti of western Africa.
 This issue of Matrix seeks to explore that relationship.
-Equally so the cultural relationship between women and water-based animals, such as seals, dolphins, or, among the supernatural, mermaids.
 We are looking for articles which, among other things, describe women’s ritual behaviour in relation to water, the ways in which water affects women’s lives and experiences, the cultural stories and views which inform their relationship.

 Today, there is a heightened knowledge of the preciousness of water to human life.
 Is the special relationship to water some cultures attribute to women connected to our wombs as the matrix of life, particularly to menstruation and the uterine liquids in which embryos swim?
 Or are there other reasons buried deep in myth and storytelling which explicate a special ritual relationship?
 What are women’s ritual responses, for example, to water pollution?
 What is the role of the moon when considering women and water?
-Why do women seem to have a special relationship with dolphins?
 We are interested in exploring the cultural roots and contemporary shapes of the importance of water to women’s lives and we encourage research about women’s rites of passage using water, water-based rituals or ceremonies, water festivals, and seasonal honourings, showing how they are centered in women’s identities and cultural roles, within their creation stories, and their life teachings.

-We also encourage creative artworks (any media) and community contributions which focus on the relationship between women and water, women and the moon, and/or women, water, and the moon, as well as women and water-living animals.
+We also encourage creative artworks (any media) and community contributions which focus on the relationship between women and water, women and the moon, and/or women, water, and the moon.
 Personal essays or reflections on the theme are also welcome.

 Possibilities for papers include yet are not limited to the following.
 Don’t be limited by our imaginations!